Committed to creating safe places

 A large part of my role is to develop external relationships and I sit on a number of committees such as the REVO (formerly BCSC) Security and Safer Shopping committee, the International Council of Shopping Centre European Security committee.

-I'm also a Non-Executive Director of National Business Crime Solutions and I also meet regularly with all the Heads of Security for our major retailers and the National Counter Terrorism Security Office.
+I'm also a Non-Executive Director of National Business Crime Solutions and I also meet regularly with all the Heads of Security for our major retailer customers and the National Counter Terrorism Security Office.
 I’m grateful that throughout my career I have developed great relationships with the police and intelligence community as the support I receive enables me to do my job better.